Manan-Singh/SwiftTrading/ApiGateway/deployment.md

 #### Build Step 4: Push to Docker Registry

 Tag and push image to docker registry.
+Current build will be the latest.

 ```
 #!/bin/bash